• Skip to primary navigation

 Combine panko and butter.

-Sprinkle cheese over the top.
+Sprinkle cheese on top.

-Add panko mixture and bake.
+Top with panko and bake.

 Step 4: Bake the casserole.